alan-mushi/alan-mushi.github.io/_posts/2014-10-28-json-c-tutorial-part-4.markdown

 # Introducing json-c parser

 To parse a json string in json-c you have two methods.
 The first one is very easy to use but don't offer any options.
-The second one supports more options, but require some extra work to get the job done.
+The second one supports more options, but requires some extra work to get the job done.

 I will only cover the first method because it's the only one I used.
 However, the second method isn't useless: It should be more efficient if you frequently parse a lot of json strings.
 Those slight performance improvements come from the implementation of the first method (roughly):